Team

 Email: tomasz.wozniakowski@uwr.edu.pl

-Edgars Eihmanis (PhD) is a political scientist working at the intersection of comparative political economy and public policy.
+Edgars Eihmanis (PhD) is a former JMC-core team researcher and a political scientist working at the intersection of comparative political economy and public policy.
 Edgars Eihmanis received master’s degrees in sociology and political science from the University of Amsterdam and a PhD degree in political science from the European University Institute (EUI) in Florence.
 He has participated in a number of international projects and his research has been published by leading academic outlets.
 His article on the effects of the European Semester “Cherry-picking external constraints” was published in Journal of European Public Policy.
 Before joining the University of Wrocław as a researcher in the NCN-funded project PANDEMO (https://www.pandemo.eu), Edgars Eihmanis was a post-doctoral fellow at the EUI, investigating East Central European socio-economic responses to the pandemic.
+Currently Edgars workes as a research fellow at the Johan Skytte Institute of Political Studies, University of Tartu.
+He is the principal investigator in the project “Europeanization of Green Industrial Policy” funded by the Estonian Research Council.

 Email: edgars.eihmanis@ut.ee